One of the easiest herbs to grow, parsley is a biennial, so it grows lush the first year, then goes to seed the following season.

 Although parsley is best used fresh, it can be frozen.
 Just put small bunches in bags or containers and keep them in the freezer until you need them.

 They won't be crisp or bright green when they thaw, but they can still add color and flavor to dishes.

 Luckily parsley is a breeze to grow and resists most pests and problems, but just occasionally you could get unlucky...

 But if you do notice damage, quickly try and identify the culprit, be it certain weevils, worms, blight and so on, and apply the solution.

 Parsley is near about the best herb in the world... just because it is.
 I bet most people would agree with me.
 How on earth would we cope without parsley to sprinkle on scrambled eggs, garnish a soup, pretty up a plate of sammies, and raise the flavor of just about anything?

-List of Vegetables — Check out more vegetables to grow.
+List of Herbs — Check out more herbs to grow.

 The coolest little Newsletter around

 Garden Gift Hub is one of the most thoughtful and interesting places on the web to find original and useful gardening and nature inspired products.